mingtang/mingtang.github.io/research-blog.md

 			<a href="{{ site.url }}/research-blog/2017/03/06/when-did-earths-continental-crust-form/">
 				<h6>2017-4.
 When did Earth’s continental crust form?</h6>
 			</a>
 			<p>This is another highly-debated question, and for decades, people have been studying it from various perspectives.
-I took the same approach used in the continental crust Eu anomaly project—finding clues and evidence from published data to support my idea... <a href="{{ site.url }}/research-blog/2017/03/06/when-did-earths-continental-crust-form/">Read More</a></p>
+I took the same approach used in the continental crust Eu anomaly project—finding clues and evidence from published data to support my idea.
+When... <a href="{{ site.url }}/research-blog/2017/03/06/when-did-earths-continental-crust-form/">Read More</a></p>
 		</div>
 	</div>
 </div>